webiny/docs.webiny.com/docs/guides/headless-vuejs-tutorial.md

 > Content model groups give you a way to organize the content models inside the main menu, allowing you to build logical sections for your content editors.
 You can click [here](/docs/webiny-apps/headless-cms/features/content-modeling-groups) to learn more.

 Once we've submitted the form in the dialog, we should be redirected to the [Content Model Editor](/docs/webiny-apps/headless-cms/features/content-modeling).
-Let's add two fields: `title` as a `Text`, `description` as a `LongText`, and `image` as a `File` field.
-They will match every fact's title, description and image (content), respectively.
+Let's add three fields: `title` as a `Text`, `description` as a `Long Text`, and `image` as a `Files` field.
+They will match every fact's title, description and image, respectively.

 <!---
 Optionally, it is possible make both of the fields **required** in the `Validators` tab.